Protein Powder for Dancers

+Dancers ask about protein powder a lot.
 Being strapped for time often leads us to look for easy options for meals and snacks.
-This is likely a big part of why the protein powder question is such a common one!
+This is likely a big part of why the protein powder question is such a common one.

 Read the ingredients.
-Just like any packaged food.
-It’s your job to read that ingredient label and make sure it’s not packed with bad stuff or things you don’t recognize.
-As a dancer you should become an expert on your body – since you ask so much of it, you’ve got to give it what it needs!
+Just like with any packaged food, it’s your job to read that ingredient label and make sure it’s made of foods and ingredients that work for your body.
+As a dancer, you should become an expert on your body; since you ask so much of it, you’ve got to give it what it needs!

-For practical purposes – what should you look for when you read a protein powder nutrition label?
+Here are 5 things to look out for when you read a protein powder nutrition label:

 - Consider when you’re likely going to consume it.
-Pre-workout can be lower protein, think less than 10 grams and post workout should be higher.
+Pre-workout can be lower in protein—think less than 10 grams.
+And post-workout should be higher.

-- Read ingredients carefully and if you’re using your protein as a meal replacement, consider one with additional superfoods (chaga mushrooms, maca root, chia seed, goji berry, chlorella, spirulina, acai, or pomegranate are popular).
+- Read ingredients carefully, and if you’re using your protein as part of a meal, consider one with additional superfoods (chaga mushrooms, maca root, chia seed, goji berry, chlorella, spirulina, acai, or pomegranate are popular).

 Straight up protein, nothing added.
 Jazz it up with your own superfoods if you desire!
-Blended with some unsweetened cocoa powder, vanilla extract and a banana this can be a great sometimes snack.
+Blended with some unsweetened cocoa powder, vanilla extract, and a banana, this can be a great snack.

 Protein Blend (Whey Protein Isolate, Micellar Casein), Natural Flavors.
 Contains less than 2% of the following: Sunflower Lecithin, Cellulose Gum, Steviol Glycosides (Stevia), Sea Salt, Xanthan Gum, Sucralose.